Next.js (Pages Router)

 })

-export const { handlers, api } = authbasePath must match the route mounted in pages/api/auth/[...aura].ts. baseURL should point to your local development server or deployed application URL.
+export const { handlers, api } = authThe basePath should match the path where your auth route handlers are mounted and baseURL should point to your local

 import { createAuthClient } from "@aura-stack/auth/client"